-Thomas is often inspired by cycling trips through New York’s Catskill Mountains, where he and his wife spend much of their free time renovating their house and admiring the simple wonders of the constantly changing scenery.
+Thomas is often inspired by cycling trips through New York’s Catskill Mountains, where he spends much of his free time renovating his country house and admiring the simple wonders of the constantly changing scenery.
 The trips are fresh and invigorating—qualities Thomas challenges his teams to embrace in every aspect of their work—from the expanse of robust digital strategies to the intricacies of information architecture to the precision of information design.
 “Simplicity,” he says, “means making the world more human.”

 What defines today’s best brands?
 Is it a perfectly executed, all-encompassing strategy?
 A beautifully designed logo accompanied by a clever tagline?
 A commercial viewed two million times on the web?

 Following last year's focus on the Social Consumer, this year's Pivot Conference will chart the rise of Social Business.
 Social Business is more than building a Facebook page or launching a Twitter account—it's a unified approach across multiple departments requiring investments and yielding engaged, empowered and successful customers, employees and other influencers.
 Look for Vice President, Business Development – Digital Erik Semmelhack to discuss where social is headed in 2013.
 Be sure to view Thomas Mueller, Justin Peters and Russ Meyer's Studio Spotlight session that explores "The Urgency of Simplicity."
 Also, hear from Russ Meyer and Brian Rafftery as they present the session "Is Social Simple Enough?"
 In this presentation, attendees will learn where each of the major search and social networks rank on the 2012 Global Brand Simplicity Index (a study of over 6,000 consumers in 7 countries), why they rank as they do and how their rankings have changed from last year’s study.